DA-MMP: Learning Coordinated and Accurate Throwing with Dynamics-Aware Motion Manifold Primitives: EXPERIMENTS

 To evaluate the effectiveness of our method in generating accurate throwing trajectories under dynamics gap, we compare it against multiple baselines in both simulation and real-world experiments, where in simulation we additionally introduce air drag by setting linear and angular damping.
 We consider three baselines in simulation: motion planning with a single attempt, motion planning with two attempts, and a residual-style correction method that replans the second throw by compensating for the error observed in the first attempt, which is applied only when the first throw is unsuccessful.
 In the real world, we further include two human baselines: novice participants throwing without any prior practice, and expert participants who have practiced for 60 trials before evaluation.
 We report success rate (SR) as the evaluation metric, defined as the fraction of trials in which the ring successfully lands around the target peg.
 All results are averaged over three random seeds, each tested on 10 randomly sampled target positions.

 The success rates of all methods are summarized in Table~\ref{tab:dynamics_aware}.
 Residual-style correction performs best in simulation but fails in the real world.
-Our method achieves the highest success rate in reality, even slightly outperforming human expert performance.
+Our method achieves the highest success rate in reality.
+Interestingly, it slightly outperforms trained human experts given the same number of practice trials, highlighting the efficiency of our framework which learns dynamics on top of structured motion primitives.

+To analyze the result reported in Table~\ref{tab:dynamics_aware}, we investigate three key questions: \begin{enumerate} \item Why does residual-style correction excel in simulation but fail in the real world? \item Why does our method achieve a high success rate in both the simulation and the real world? \item Can our method generalize to target distances not covered in the training data? \end{enumerate}